 Transferred Contribution.
-A contribution that has been transferred by a candidate to another of their controlled committees does not need to be reported again.
+A contribution that has been transferred by a candidate to another of his or her their controlled committees does not need to be reported again.
 However, in some cases, the transferred contribution counts toward the state contribution limit for the new committee for that donor.